thor314/obsidian-setup/Getting Started with Obsidian.md

 [^3]:  How to choose between creating a QA Capture, QA Template, QA Macro, and `Templater: Create new note from template` :
 - Templater create new note from template: Least setup, just write the template.
 Create a new note from a template, filed at the top level directory.
 You will have to manually move the file to it's correct location (I bind this to `Alt R`.)
 - QA Template: Some setup and testing.
 Create a new note from a given template, either in a given directory (less useful) or with a dynamic directory selection (more useful).
 Allows the user to set a file naming convention.
-- QA Macro: potentially very fiddly.
-Combine other commands together.
-Works best with other QA commands, as you can reuse entry values, eg. {{VALUE:filename}}, across commands.
-See the QA setup for an examlpe macro in this vault.
+- QA Capture: As much setup as QA Template.
+Besides adding new content to other notes, QA capture can also be used to create notes from templates.
+QA Capture does not have dynamic directory selection, but is as useful as QA template if you already know where the file needs to be created.
 - QA Macro: potentially very fiddly.
 Combine other commands together.
 Works best with other QA commands, as you can reuse entry values, eg. {{VALUE:filename}}, across commands.
 See the QA setup for an examlpe macro in this vault.